Java Programming Day 6

 System.out.println("Last fruit: " + fruits[3]);

-// Print the total number of fruits
+// Print total number of fruits

 System.out.println("Number of fruits: " + numOfFruits);

-// Sort the array alphabetically
+// Sort the fruits array alphabetically using built-in Arrays method

 Arrays.sort(fruits);